dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 The root B-Box, i.e. the one without any enclosing B-Box, would be the one enclosing the B-Boxes of the original goal entered at the Prolog toplevel (that goal is a clause body).

-The B-Box has _internal state_.
+A B-Box has _internal state_.
 Evidently there are the currently active sub-B-Boxes, but there is also the index of the predicate clause that is currently being processed.
 This index which will be incremented when the B-Box is asked for a "redo".